Expert Knowledge-driven Reinforcement Learning for Autonomous Racing via Trajectory Guidance and Dynamics Constraints: Introduction

-To address the aforementioned challenges, this paper proposes a \textbf{Tra}jextory guidance annd \textbf{D}ynamics constraints \textbf{R}einforcement \textbf{L}earning (TraD-RL) decision-making and control framework for autonomous racing.
+To address the aforementioned challenges, this paper proposes a \textbf{Tra}jectory guidance and \textbf{D}ynamics constraints \textbf{R}einforcement \textbf{L}earning (TraD-RL) decision-making and control framework for autonomous racing.
 Specifically, expert prior knowledge, encompassing trajectory guidance and dynamics constraints, is explicitly embedded within the training process.
-The overall framework is illustrated in Fig. \ref{fig:framework}.
+The overall framework is illustrated in Fig.~\ref{fig:framework}.
 First, to tackle the issues of low exploration efficiency and the difficulty of learning optimal trajectories in complex racing environments, we encode track geometric priors and racing intent into structured guidance information using the racing line.
 This approach enhances the learning efficiency and stability of the agent within high-dimensional spaces.
 Second, to reduce the risk of instability inherent in high-speed racing, we explicitly introduce vehicle dynamics stability constraints during policy learning.
-By comprehensively considering two key stability indicators, yaw rate and sideslip angle, this mechanism effectively suppresses unsafe behaviors and enhance deployability.
+By comprehensively considering two key stability indicators, yaw rate and sideslip angle, this mechanism mitigates unsafe dynamic behaviors and improves deployment potential.
 Finally, to fully exploit the racing potential while ensuring training convergence, we develop a two-stage curriculum learning strategy based on dynamic task evolution.
 This facilitates a smooth transition of the model's capabilities toward limit-handling dynamic racing.
-The main contributions of this paper are as follows: \begin{enumerate}[label=\arabic*), leftmargin=*, nosep] \item We propose a reinforcement learning state representation and reward shaping mechanism guided by global trajectory priors.
-By leveraging global track geometry, the Minimum Curvature Racing Line (MCRL) is pre-calculated to serve as a global optimal reference.
-We then construct a reference-augmented observation space to explicitly embed this high-value geometric prior information into the policy network.
-Building on this, we design a hybrid dense reward function that incorporates constraints on tracking position, target speed, and heading alignment.
-This mechanism effectively confines the agent's exploration scope to the vicinity of the optimal trajectory, thereby addressing the sparse reward challenge inherent in high-dimensional continuous action spaces.
-Consequently, it enables the autonomous racing vehicle to rapidly converge to an expert-level driving policy that balances both speed and stability; \item We introduce a policy regularization method based on explicit dynamics constraints prior.
-By imposing constraints on the yaw rate and vehicle sideslip angle, we characterize the safe operating envelope within the sideslip angle-yaw rate phase plane to serve as a control prior.
-This prior is formalized as a differentiable constraint term $h(x)$ via Control Barrier Functions (CBFs) and is embedded into the policy optimization objective using Lagrangian Relaxation.
-By employing two learnable adaptive Lagrangian multipliers, the system dynamically regulates its adherence to the control prior.
-This mechanism imposes physics-informed soft constraints during trial-and-error exploration, effectively suppressing instability while maintaining exploration viability; \item We propose a progressive two-stage curriculum learning strategy.
-This strategy partitions the learning process into a trajectory guidance stage and a high-speed exploration stage.
-In the trajectory guidance stage, a target speed tracking reward is utilized to guide the racing car to drive stably at the reference speed.
-Subsequently, the high-speed phase adopts a maximum-velocity reward, encouraging the agent to approach the vehicle's physical limits at the highest possible speed.
-By implementing an 'easy-to-hard' training schedule through this progressive reward formulation, we significantly enhance both the learning efficiency and the racing performance of the reinforcement learning agent. \end{enumerate}
+The main contributions of this paper are as follows: \begin{enumerate}[label=\arabic*), leftmargin=*, nosep] \item We propose an Minimum Curvature Racing Line (MCRL)-guided state representation and reward shaping mechanism for autonomous racing.
+The pre-computed MCRL is encoded into a reference-augmented observation space and used to construct dense rewards related to trajectory tracking, target-speed following, and heading alignment.
+By constraining exploration around the reference priors, it alleviates the sparse-reward challenge in high-dimensional continuous action spaces and enables rapid convergence toward a high-performance policy that balances speed and stability;